 A Conversation with Seramount’s Senior Director, Megan Pierouchakos

-For many organizations, the importance of diversity and inclusion in hiring practices and retention has increased exponentially in the last two years.
-However, well-meaning companies, who seek out their goals with the best of intentions often end up falling short.
+To avoid sliding backward at this critical juncture, organizations must consider their authentic cultures of inclusion and belonging to compete for talent, and as Gen-Z enters the workforce and Millennials and Xers take on increasingly senior roles, expectations around DEI are front and center.
 Seramount’s Senior Director, Megan Pierouchakos, understands this well.
 She has worked for nearly two decades in HR within the talent lifecycle with a focus on diversity and inclusion.
 Megan shares some concrete ways that organizations can both set up and achieve meaningful goals that will empower them to further build inclusive workplaces.

 Megan Pierouchakos: What I tell companies is that if you want to achieve meaningful change in hiring and recruiting practices, you need to shift to making data-driven decisions when it comes to diversity, equity, and inclusion.
 A company must address workplace vulnerabilities first to understand what areas need work.
 You have to be able to measure current data and track future people analytics in order to track success and improvements.

-For instance, data from employee engagement surveys or exit interviews to help understand your inclusion gaps.
+For instance, data from employee engagement surveys or exit interviews, and increasingly more we are seeing companies conduct stay interviews, to help understand your inclusion gaps.
 If this data does not exist or does not tell the organization anything compelling or actionable, the organization should consider engaging in a culture audit to identify opportunities for inclusion.

 It’s important to be proactive and not reactive if your organization is starting to set diversity, equity, and inclusion commitments.
 It is much better to go in with a long game mindset and not a check-the-box mindset in order to create real and meaningful change.

-Organizations don’t always realize how they might appeal to underrepresented groups.
+Organizations don’t always realize how they may (or may not) attract underrepresented groups to their cultures.
 For instance, how does your organization’s employee value proposition speak to an underrepresented group?
 Is it speaking to multiple audiences individually or with a broad stroke?
 Then turn the lens outward and ask, does what the organization think about itself accurately reflect what’s on its website or how they show up with its social media presence?

 Next, an organization needs to take a deep dive into the recruitment data and processes, and I suggest setting up a really good applicant tracking system that can give you the different levels of data that you need within the funnel – from application, to interview, to hire.
 And then the recruiters need to be armed with this information.